wp-plugins/brandfolder/readme.txt

 ### Features of the Brandfolder WordPress plugin

-* Edit your Brandfolder directly from your WordPress admin panel
+* Edit your Brandfolder directly from your WordPress admin panel.
-* Designate links to your Brandfolder with the class name 'Brandfolder' and you'll quickly have the embed popup working
+* Designate links to your Brandfolder with the class name 'Brandfolder' and you'll quickly have the embed popup working.
 * Embed your interactive Brandfolder inside a Page or Post using the [Brandfolder] shortcode (make sure you have added your unique brandfoler URL before doing so).
 See an example of at <a href="http://about.mapmyfitness.com/brand" target="_blank">MapMyFitness Brand Assets</a>.
-* As of Version 1.2 you can also use shortcodes [Brandfolder-people], [Brandfolder-logos], and [Brandfolder-images] to pull in the new widgets.
+* Shortcodes available: [Brandfolder], [Brandfolder-press], [Brandfolder-people], [Brandfolder-logos], [Brandfolder-documents], and [Brandfolder-images] to pull in content using our Widget API.
 Read more about that at <a href="https://api.brandfolder.com">api.brandfolder.com</a>.

+Read all about the different embed options at <a href="http://help.brandfolder.com/knowledgebase/topics/40112-sharing-embedding-a-brandfolder">http://help.brandfolder.com/knowledgebase/topics/40112-sharing-embedding-a-brandfolder</a>

 == Installation ==